danbz/aesthetic-programming/source/2-VariableGeometry/Readme.md

 3. **(Re)Use:** How and when do you want to retrieve the stored data?
 If the variable changes over time, you may wish to reuse it many times.

 In the above code excerpt, steps 1 and 2 are combined and the code is written as `let moving_size = 50;`.
-There are two variables: "moving_size" & "static_size," but we can say that the variable "static_size" is more dynamic than the other.
-This is because the value changes according to mouse press.
+There are two variables: "moving_size" & "static_size" (see Lines 1 & 2,) but we can say that the variable "static_size" is more dynamic than the other.
+This is because the value changes according to mouse press as you can see in lines 8-10.
 (If you do not foresee values changing, you can also consider using `const`[^constant], a value that remains unchanged for the entire program.)

-There are two more variables in the example: `mouseX` and `mouseY`.
+There are two more variables in the example: `mouseX` and `mouseY` (see Line 6.)
 These variables change and are subject to mouse movement for tracing the corresponding x and y coordinates.
 If you want to know the exact mouseX and mouseY coordinates, you can also use `print()` or `console.log()` to display the two values in the web console area.
 (A small exercise: How to write a line of code to display or print the mouseX value on the web console?)

 Although it is commonplace to use the metaphor of a container to illustrate the variable as a concept, it is important to add that each container has an address (we might say that it is in a particular place on a shelf, and the computer needs to know where).
 A variable name can be customized in a way that is readable and meaningful for humans but how it operates at the level of execution does not take into the consideration of such meanings, in which programming oscillates between natural language expression as well as computer operation and execution (we will return to this double coding discussion in Chapter 7, "Vocable code").